5 Revolutionary Inventions by Women You Don’t Know

 5. Letitia Geer: Inventor of the One-Handed Syringe (1899)

-In 1899, nurse Letitia Geer (1852-1935) invented the one-handed medical syringe, a tool that revolutionized the way injections were administered.
-Prior to her invention, syringes required two hands to operate, which made the process difficult and often inefficient, particularly if the patient needed to inject themselves.
-Original syringes were also more prone to infection.
+In 1899, nurse Letitia Geer (1852-1935) invented the one-handed medical syringe, a tool that revolutionized how injections were administered.
+Previously, syringes required two hands to operate, which made the process difficult and inefficient, particularly if the patient needed to inject themselves.
+Original syringes were more prone to infection.

 Geer’s design, with a detachable needle, was more sterile and allowed doctors and nurses to administer injections safely and quickly using just one hand, improving the ease and speed of patient care.

-Once her patent was granted in 1904, Greer launched the Geer Manufacturing Company to commercialize her invention.
+Once her patent was granted in 1904, Geer launched the Geer Manufacturing Company to commercialize her invention.
 The going was tough, though.
-She found that many doctors and hospitals were hesitant to change, and she quickly found competition among others copying her design or selling competing options.
+She found that many doctors and hospitals were resistant to change, and she quickly found competition with others copying her design.

 She went on to invent the nasal speculum and surgical retractor as well.
-But it was her syringe invention that played a pivotal role in making medical procedures more efficient and less time-consuming, and its influence can still be seen in modern syringes today.
+But it was her syringe that played a pivotal role in making medical procedures more efficient, and its influence can still be seen in modern syringes today.